Why Assistive Technology?

 Lack of access to AT means that individuals and their families bear significant and often life-threatening consequences, including:

-- Increased costs and lower incomes, leading to higher risks of poverty and unrealized economic potential from the individual to the country level
+Increased costs and lower incomes, leading to higher risks of poverty and unrealised economic potential from the individual to the country level

-This Partnership will revolutionize access to AT, which is necessary to achieve Universal Health Coverage and all of our ambitious Sustainable Development Goals, especially:
+This Partnership will revolutionise access to AT, which is necessary to achieve Universal Health Coverage and all of our ambitious Sustainable Development Goals, especially:

 Cover photo: Sound Seekers